 Remembering the Victims

-Educating ourselves about the Holocaust and visiting concentration camps helps ensure that we never forget the victims and serves as a reminder of the consequences of hatred, discrimination, and the dangers of allowing such atrocities to occur.
+History has it that, learning about the holocaust and physically visiting these concentration camps help us not to forget the victims and is a reminder or the trade price of hatred, discrimination and the risk of allowing such incidence to happen.

 Conclusion